DCC-EX/dcc-ex.github.io/docs/exrail/cookbooks/flags-and-latches/latches.rst

 |SUITABLE| |tinkerer| |engineer| |support-button|

 Latches were first introduced into |EX-R| as a way of latching a sensor value or pushbutton on, so that once detected it could be checked later and not suffer from bouncing.
-This use is comparatively rare and has generally been superseded by the more recent [ONBUTTON](?ONBUTTON) event handler.
+This use is comparatively rare and has generally been superseded by the more recent :doc:`ONBUTTON <exrail/exrail-command-reference>` event handler.

-Latches were also used as a way of setting a flag that could be read later, for example to remember whether a light had been switched on by a ROUTE so that the next call to the same route could switch it off again.
+Latches were also used as a way of setting a flag that could be read later, for example to remember whether a light had been switched on by a ``ROUTE`` so that the next call to the same route could switch it off again.

-Unfortunately, the LATCH implementation was designed in a limited way to support tiny processors like the UNO or NANO so the latch numbers were limited and could only apply to on-board pins and not extended VPINs.
+Unfortunately, the ``LATCH`` implementation was designed in a limited way to support tiny processors like the UNO or NANO so the latch numbers were limited and could only apply to on-board pins and not extended VPINs.
 It became common to use latch numbers above the real pin numbers but below the artificial software limit (63 on a UNO, 255 on bigger CPUs) for various flags in routes and automations.

-Because of these limitations, it is recommended that you use the much simpler [flags](flags.md) feature which provides virtual VPINs that can be set, reset and tested without the limitations of LATCH.
+Because of these limitations, it is recommended that you use the much simpler :doc:`/exrail/cookbooks/flags-and-latches/flags` feature which provides virtual VPINs that can be set, reset and tested without the limitations of ``LATCH``.

 For example: